Log in

 Campus & Architecture

-Durham University is famous for its unique high-walled buildings, castles, and churches, which are usually recognised as a UNESCO World Heritage Site.
-Durham Cathedral is one of the most distinctive and typical Norman churches in the UK and one of the "Top Ten Churches in the UK".
-The university was one of the key filming locations for the Harry Potter film, which was shot at Oxford University.
-On this scenic campus, you will find over 1000 student-led societies to join in and fulfil your extracurricular time.
+Durham University is famous for its unique high-walled buildings, castles and churches, usually standing out as a UNESCO World Heritage Site.
+Durham Cathedral is one of the most distinctive and typical Norman churches in the UK, listed as one of the "Top Ten Churches in the UK", and also one of the key filming locations for the Harry Potter film.
+On these scenery campus, you will find over 1000 student-led societies to join in and fulfil your extracurricular time.

 Best Durham University Accommodation

-The best Durham University accommodation typically includes popular options like Duresme Court, Houghall Court, and The Village at The Viaduct, known for their proximity to the university colleges and modern amenities.
-Book these top-rated housing options with uhomes.com, and students will also benefit from stylish and fully furnished rooms and all-inclusive bills to cover all utilities.
-With exclusive access to on-site amenities, including a 24/7 gym, laundry facilities, high-speed WiFi, study rooms, a games area, and a communal lounge, you can make the most of your time here to enjoy and have fun.
-As for your security, there will be 24-hour CCTV, secure access, and even security staff and an on-site team, offering a secure, friendly, and engaging environment where you can thrive.
-Here is a list of the best student accommodations near Durham University:
+The best Durham University accommodation typically includes popular options like Duresme Court, Houghall Court, and The Village at The Viaduct, known for their proximity to the university colleges and modern amenities. uhomes.com offers all these top-rated Durham University housing and more options, many of which are located just a 5-15 minute walk to your college.
+Students will also benefit from stylish and fully furnished rooms and all-inclusive bills to cover all utilities.
+Enjoy exclusive access to on-site amenities, including a 24/7 gym, laundry facilities, high-speed WiFi, study rooms, and a games area to make the most of your time here.
+As for your security, there will be 24-hour CCTV, secure access, and even security staff and an on-site team.
+The best student accommodations near Durham University include:

-• Highlights: Private studios and shared apartments, vibrant student community, landscaped garden, between Viaduct social scene and Flass Vale nature reserve, and easy access to Durham train station.
+6. The Village at The Viaduct: Only a 7-minute walk to College of St Hild and St Bede, and an 18-minute walk to Elvet Riverside.
+The Village provides private studios and shared apartments, a vibrant student community, a landscaped garden, between the Viaduct social scene and the Flass Vale nature reserve, and easy access to Durham train station.

 Cheap Durham University Accommodation

-Securing cheap student accommodation near Durham University is a tricky task since the rental market is premium and intense. uhomes.com will help you find the best-value private halls near your college with superior facilities compared to standard college dorms at more competitive prices.
-Our lowest-price guarantee ensures you get the most competitive market rate for a verified room near the college.
+uhomes.com offers cheap student accommodation near Durham University from £140 per week, and many affordable options under £200 per week.
+We have a lowest-price guarantee to ensure you get the most competitive market rate for a verified room near the college, and also with exclusive offers and various discounts.
 Our Durham University accommodation prices are all-inclusive, including all utilities and WiFi, unlike private shared houses (HMO) with unpredictable energy costs during winter.
-You can also save more by booking with us to enjoy exclusive offers and various discounts.
-Here are our best-value private accommodations near Durham University:
+Here are our best-value private student accommodations near Durham University:

 Best Areas for Durham University Accommodation